larson-group/clubb_release/Readme.txt

          Usually, only the top so many values produce good results.
 It is best to look at the results for the top handful of tuning iterations.
-         First, to see if they look good for all the cases that were tuned for, and then to see if they look good for all the cases we have in HOC.
+         First, to see if they look good for all the cases that were tuned for, and then to see if they look good for all the cases we have in CLUBB.

 -----------------------------------------------------------------------
 - (4.1) Executing a run comparison analysis:
 -----------------------------------------------------------------------

-1. $ cd ../compare_runs
+1. $ cd <CLUBB DIR>/input

 2. Edit compare_runs.in.
 You need to choose three GrADS files on disk to compare.
 If necessary, uncompress the files you choose using